We recently had the pleasure of catching up with Eric Peters,

 Nick: What was the first thing you did?

 Eric: I dove pretty deep into the page performance and form analytics, hoping to find some patterns that would help with the redesign.
-One of our UX designers thought I was getting into too much detail, and gave me some advice: “Try to just put a Hotjar exit intent poll on that page and ask people: Why are you about to leave this page?.”
+One of our UX designers thought I was getting into too much detail, and gave me some advice: “Try to just put a Hotjar exit intent survey on that page and ask people: Why are you about to leave this page?.”

 Nick: How did you respond to the advice?